|Start Date:||Duration:||Level:||Study mode:||Course location:||Course Type:|

-The units covered by the qualification are: Outdoor and Adventurous Activities, Practical Sport, Technical Skills and Tactical Awareness for Sport, Undertaking an Expedition, Planning and Running a Sports or Active Leisure Event, Sports Coaching, Working in Sports and Active leisure, Develop Personal Fitness.
+The units covered by the qualification are: Outdoor and Adventurous Activities, Practical Sport, Technical Skills and Tactical Awareness for Sport, Undertaking an Expedition, Planning and Running a Sports or Active Leisure Event, Sports Coaching, Working in Sports and Active leisure, Working with Colleagues, Basic 1st Aid.

 We are the largest further education provider in Northumberland with campuses throughout the county.

 Our student transport scheme is available for eligible students to make getting to and from college as easy as possible.